 The Eben Tisdale Fellowship brings eligible students to Washington, D.C. for internships that explore current public policy issues of critical importance to the high-technology sector of the economy.
-The Fellowship has several main elements:
+The Fellowship has several main components:

 |Past internships include:|